-Understanding the common losses in your specific area might help you to choose appropriate coverages.
+Understanding the common losses in your specific area might help you to choose appropriate coverage.

 Home insurance coverage options in Maryland

-If you live in Maryland, there are several optional coverages you may want to consider, in addition to the standard home insurance coverages.
+If you live in Maryland, there are several additional coverage types you may want to consider, in addition to the standard home insurance coverage.
 These include:

 - Flood insurance: Most counties in Maryland are at an increased risk of experiencing a flood event, according to the Federal Emergency Management Agency (FEMA).
 Flood damage is not covered by homeowners insurance.
 You must purchase a separate flood insurance policy to obtain coverage.

 - Water backup coverage: This endorsement is designed to pay for the damages to your home’s structure, your personal property or both if you experience water damage caused by a sewer or drain line backup.
 This most commonly happens in basements when sump pumps cannot keep up in heavy rain but can also happen from any sewer or drain line.

 - Identity theft coverage: Many homeowners insurance companies offer this endorsement, which helps pay for the cost of restoring your identity if it is stolen.

 When shopping for home insurance, talking to a licensed agent can be helpful.
 An agent familiar with the needs of Maryland homeowners may be able to help guide you to appropriate coverage.